'This Is Depraved Conduct': Couple Charged With Torture After Kids Found Shackled

 Editor's note: This report includes disturbing descriptions of child abuse.

-Just days after Louise and David Turpin's 13 children were discovered deeply malnourished and — in some cases — shackled to furniture in their home, the Southern California couple has been charged with torture, child abuse and false imprisonment.
+Just days after Louise and David Turpin's 13 children were discovered deeply malnourished and — in some cases — shackled to furniture in their home, the Southern California couple have been charged with torture, child abuse and false imprisonment.
 The two parents face the possibility of life in prison.

 "As a prosecutor, there are cases that stick with you, that will haunt you," Riverside County District Attorney Michael Hestrin said at a news conference Thursday.
 "Sometimes in this business, we're faced with looking at human depravity — and that's what we're looking at here."